techascent/tech.ml.dataset/docs/walkthrough.md

 ## Elementwise Operations

-Anything convertible to a such persisent vectors or anything deriving from both `java.util.List` and `java.util.RandomAccess` can be converted to a reader of any datatype.
+Anything convertible to a reader such as persisent vectors or anything deriving from both `java.util.List` and `java.util.RandomAccess` can be converted to a reader of any datatype.
 Columns are exactly this so we can add a new column to the dataset that is a linear combination of other columns using add-or-update-column: